 Despite a pretty good sales record, the model was ditched as Ford focussed their efforts on their hatchbacks, however, the cult status lived on and to this day you’ll find countless events up and down the country where owners race their beloved Pumas.

 Now though, times have changed.
-Last week Ford announced that the Puma nametag will be making a return to their model lineup, but not as a sports car, instead, as a small crossover with bold SUV exterior styling.
+Ford announced that the Puma nametag wouldl be making a return to their model lineup, but not as a sports car, instead, as a small crossover with bold SUV exterior styling.
 While the old model offered raw, unfiltered pleasures, this new car boasts some extremely advanced technology to make day to day driving as effortless as possible.

-The new Puma will come with features such as adaptive cruise control, lane keeping aid and lane departure warning where the car will break from it’s cruising speed when a car pulls in front, then accelerate back up to pace once the road is clear.
-The Puma will also use an extremely advanced 1.0-litre Ecoboosted hybrid engine that will improve performance, economy and the Puma’s playful character.
+The new Puma comes with features such as adaptive cruise control, lane keeping aid and lane departure warning where the car will break from it’s cruising speed when a car pulls in front, then accelerate back up to pace once the road is clear.
+The Puma uses an extremely advanced 1.0-litre Ecoboosted mild hybrid engine that will improve performance, economy and the Puma’s playful character.
 This unit will push out 153 horsepower, which is interesting the same power as the top-performing coupe did twenty years ago.

-Inside, the Puma will be purpose-built for family use.
+Inside, the Puma is purpose-built for family use.
 Accordingly, the boot is absolutely massive.
 A whole 456 litres of luggage capacity is on offer with the rear row of seats in place, and from photos, it appears that the roofline of the boot will be dog-friendly.
 In fact, Ford has stated that the intuitive flexibility of the rear luggage space will make the Puma best-in-class for uncompromised load space.
 The Puma will also be the first car in its class to offer an electrically operated tailgate - even better for dog owners!
 The cabin also benefits from electronic air temperature control, a wireless charging pad, quick clear heated windscreen and Ford SYNC 3 navigation with DAB, 8" touchscreen display, 7 speakers, remote audio controls, voice control system, Apple CarPlay, Android Auto, emergency assistance, hands-free calling, GPS and Bluetooth.